-The Human Immunodeficiency Virus (HIV) is a virus that can be spread through sexual contact, needle-sharing, and from a woman to her child through pregnancy, birth, and breastfeeding.
-While HIV is not a curable infection, people living with HIV who are in medical care and are taking their medications can achieve an undetectable HIV viral load and have a normal life expectancy.
+The human immunodeficiency virus (HIV) is a virus that can be spread through sexual contact, needle-sharing, and from a woman to her child through pregnancy, birth, and breastfeeding.
+While HIV is not a curable disease, people living with HIV who are in medical care and are taking their medications can achieve an undetectable HIV viral load and have a normal life expectancy.
 If left untreated, HIV infection can lead to acquired immunodeficiency syndrome, or AIDS.
 Because the immune system is greatly weakened for people diagnosed with AIDS, those living with AIDS have an increased susceptibility to certain infections and cancers that can potentially result in death.

-FIGURE 1 Number of Newly Diagnosed Cases of HIV, Rhode Island, 2010-2019
+FIGURE 1 Number of Newly Diagnosed Cases of HIV, Rhode Island, 2011-2020

 Over the last 10 years, there has been an overall reduction in the number of newly diagnosed cases of HIV in Rhode Island.
-There has been a slight increase from 2015 through 2019, however, the number of cases in 2018 and 2019 remained stable.
+There has been a slight increase from 2015 through 2019, however, the number of cases in 2020 dropped significantly with the number of 2020 new diagnoses being the lowest in the past 10 years.
+A reduction in cases was observed in 2020, which may be attributed to the impact of COVID-19 on reduced screening by health care providers and changes in individual risk behaviors.